 Acrylic liquid has a strong smell but not so strong that it physically affects you.
 Some beauty services involving chemicals often have offensive odors, like perm solution.

-If your technician tries to use an electric drill on your natural nails at the beginning of any nail treatment (manicure, shellac or acrylic) ask them to stop then get up and leave!
+If your technician tries to use a metal drill bit on your natural nails at the beginning of any nail treatment (manicure, shellac or acrylic) ask them to stop then get up and leave!

 If you don’t think the salon looks clean – get up and leave!
-If the salon itself doesn’t look clean then chances are the implements and files wont be either.
+If the salon itself looks dusty then chances are the implements and files wont be much better.
 This also goes for ALL metal implements that might be used during a service (nail clippers, cuticle pushers, acrylic clippers) as well as buff blocks and nail files.

 Doing acrylic nails is a dusty process, however the nail technician should always keep their desk, acrylic pots, liquid, files and implements clean, tidy and free from excessive acrylic dust.

-If they are using a cheap acrylic, you can expect to see your acrylic nails turn yellow within 6 – 8 weeks.
+If they are using cheap acrylic, you can expect to see your acrylic nails start to discolour within 8-12 weeks.

 The saying “nice nails aren’t cheap and cheap nails aren’t nice” is very true.